Macclesfield (SA), SA

 Where is Macclesfield (SA)?

-Macclesfield (SA) is a suburb of South Australia, Australia.
+Macclesfield (SA) is a suburb of South Australia, Australia, in the Mount Barker local government area.

 What is the population of Macclesfield (SA)?